vovapolu/ensime.github.io/editors/emacs/sbt-mode.md

 ### Basics

-Run the `M-x sbt-hydra:hydra` command.
+Run the `M-x sbt-hydra` command.
 This will start new sbt process in sbt buffer (if there is already sbt process running it will switch to it's buffer).

 You will see message:
 ```